passcod/in-the-pale-darkness-of-dawn/threads/saka.iaqa-force-sensitives-discussion.md

 “I’m just.
 I can’t imagine living a life as a non-sensitive without all these things.
 And I’m really sad that dozens or maybe hundreds of generations didn’t get to experience all that.
-A marriage officiated by a Force-sensitive is beautiful.
-Not all of them are, but those that are… they’re some of the most sacred occasions I’ve ever been part of.”
+A marriage officiated by a Force-sensitive is _beautiful_.
+Not all marriages are, but those that are… they’re some of the most sacred occasions I’ve ever been part of.”

 “You officiated marriages?”